 Prizes and Fellowships

 The School of Media and Public Affairs offers a number of awards, fellowships, prizes, and other special opportunities each year to enhance our students' abilities to pursue their academic goals and be recognized for their achievements.
-Read about the 2015 recipients here.
+The Spring 2017 deadline for applications has passed.

-The items on this page are regularly awarded by SMPA in the spring semester, with exception to the Manheim-Sterling Prizes that are offered each fall semester.
-Other opportunities are announced from time to time via the weekly newsletter.
-Questions about these opportunities can be sent to Professor Steven Roberts, chair of the SMPA Awards Committee, at email@example.com.
-Please note that all opportunities listed below are for SMPA undergraduate majors and SMPA MA candidates only.
+Questions about these opportunities can be sent to Professor Steven Roberts, chair of the SMPA Awards Committee, at firstname.lastname@example.org.
+Please note that all opportunities listed below are for SMPA undergraduate majors and SMPA M.A. candidates only.
 Journalism minors are not eligible.

 Larry King Scholarships: Created by the former CNN personality who never attended college, this award goes to rising seniors with demonstrated financial need who have superior academic records.
 ONLY current juniors should apply.